particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 In the **Enterprise plan**, the number of Data Operations is pooled annually across all devices, instead of monthly in the Free and Growth plans.
 Please contact your Customer Success Manager for questions about overages.

-## What Happens If I Cross My Device Cap Threshold?
+## What happens if I cross my device cap threshold?

 You cannot add more than 100 devices to the **Free plan**.
 You instead will need to upgrade to the Growth plan.
 Free plan users are encouraged to unclaim unused devices if necessary.